 Video Marketing is Efficient.

-You can record one perfect message for clients and prospects to be delivered 1000s of times, 24 hours a day, 365 days a year.
+According yo the W88 blog, you can record one perfect message for clients and prospects to be delivered 1000s of times, 24 hours a day, 365 days a year.

 Video Marketing is Consistent

 Can every producer in your agency explain the benefits of buying from you in the exact same perfect way?
 Are they all equally effective?
 I doubt it.